bhaidar/bhaidar.github.io/_posts/2018-09-10-create-aspnet-core-app-with-dotnet-cli-push-to-azure-portal-using-git.md

 Options:
   -h, --help          Displays help for this command.
   -l, --list          Lists templates containing the specified name.
-If no name is specified, lists all templates.
+If no name is specified, lists all the templates.
   -n, --name          The name for the output being created.
 If no name is specified, the name of the current directory is used.
   -o, --output        Location to place the generated output.
   -i, --install       Installs a source or a template pack.